Cultural communication: Individualism versus collectivism

 Knowing how different cultures interact through language allows for cultural awareness and understanding.
 A major aspect of cultural communication is individualism versus collectivism.
 People in individualistic cultures value independence and tend to focus on those closest to them.
 People in collectivistic cultures think more as a group rather than as a single person.
 Individuals in individualistic cultures value their own wants, needs, and goals while individuals in collectivistic cultures value the wants, needs, and goals of the group above their own individual needs.
 Geert Hofstede who created the dimensions of national culture, conducted a study to determine the different cultural preferences of various nations to see where exactly countries sit on a scale.
 The scale ranges from 0 being a strong collectivistic country to 100 being a strong individualistic country.
-The scale also showed that the countries considered to be closer to 100 on the scale are statistically connected to the country’s wealth.
-Countries considered to be high individualistic cultures are the U.S.A, Canada, Australia, and the United Kingdom.
+The scale also showed that the countries considered to be closer to 100 on the scale are statistically connected to the country's wealth.
+Countries considered to be high individualistic cultures are the US, Canada, Australia, and the United Kingdom.
 Countries considered to be low individualistic cultures are Guatemala, Ecuador, Panama, and Columbia.
 The countries listed here are considered to be poorer and the countries listed earlier are considered to be more affluent.
 Usually, societies and cultures that have a lot of freedom are considered to be individualistic, in these cultures people are expected to take care of and worry about themselves and look after their own families.
 In collectivistic cultures, individuals are expected to look after their entire group, village, or community rather than only looking after themselves.
 In collectivistic cultures, individuals see themselves as part of a collective and link themselves into groups and prioritize their groups’ goals over their own goals.
 While individualistic cultures can be a part of groups these individuals separate themselves from the group and consider themselves to be more independent from the group.
 Those in individualistic cultures think in terms of “me and I.” While those in collectivistic cultures think in terms of “we.”
 Both individualistic and collectivistic cultures involve how they work in groups and how they prioritize relationships and goals.
 Psychologists, scholars, and communication experts utilize the differences between cultures and individualistic versus collectivistic cultures to better understand language and the different dynamics of cultures.